jizhang495/eca-actuation-test/docs/CAMERA.md

 # Camera Service

-This directory contains the camera control system for the Canon 2000D DSLR.
+The camera implementation for the Canon 2000D DSLR lives under `camera/`.

 ## Components

 ### C++ Camera Control
-- `CameraControl.cpp` - Linux EDSDK bridge used by the webapp.
+- `camera/CameraControl.cpp` - Linux EDSDK bridge used by the webapp.
-- `StartRecord.cpp` / `StopRecord.cpp` - Older one-shot examples used by the previous LabVIEW workflow.
+- `camera/StartRecord.cpp` / `camera/StopRecord.cpp` - Older one-shot examples used by the previous LabVIEW workflow.

 `CameraControl` can run as a long-lived daemon.
-The webapp prepares that daemon before the experiment clock starts, then sends the record command at the same boundary where DMM acquisition starts.
+The webapp prepares that daemon before the experiment clock starts, then sends the record command at the measurement `t0` boundary where electrical acquisition and staged controls start.

 ### Python HTTP Bridge
-- `camera_service.py` - FastAPI service that exposes HTTP endpoints for camera control
+- `camera/camera_service.py` - FastAPI service that exposes HTTP endpoints for camera control

 ## Compilation (Linux)